-A while back, during a training event, I saw a situation where one company’s employee was highly motivated.
+I saw a situation where one company’s employee was highly motivated.
 This guy loved what he did.
 He was happy to put in extra hours, passed up vacations, and never took a sick day.

 When it came time for his quarterly review with the manager, he was given 5 stars.
 After all, what more could an employer ask for.
 This worker was great at what he did and totally committed to excellence.

 But later the regional manager differed with the review.
 He felt it didn’t give the employee motivation for improvement.
 “Give him 3/3.5 stars on a few things.
 Then he will feel like he needs to improve,” the regional manager said.